Future of hiking

 Garmin GPSMap 66i GPS Handheld and Satellite Communicator

-Like any hobby hiking is an evolving activity, sometimes the changes are small and incremental being hard to notice and at other times the changes are major, changing the way we see, do, and think, about things with GPSs being one such example.
+Like any hobby/activity hiking is evolving, sometimes the changes are small and incremental being hard to notice and at other times the changes are major, changing the way we see, do, and think, about things, with GPSs or AI being examples.

 The gear we use and the hiking practices we are familiar with are still valid with these new practices and technology helping to improve outdoor experiences.
 Having said that we don’t have to change what we do but we do need to acknowledge that newer generations becoming involved in outdoor adventures will use these newer, more modern products as well as newer technologies.